goxtopia/C1Cam/README.md

 ### ✨ Features

-*   🖼️ **Custom Framing & Auto-Restoration**: Allows you to define a rectangular viewfinder frame on the screen and set a target scaling ratio.
+*   🖼️ **Custom Framing & Auto-Restoration**: Allows you to define a four-point posting viewfinder frame on the screen and set a target scaling ratio.
 Once you press the shutter, the app automatically generates the restored photo based on your parameters.
 What you see is what you get.
 *   🎛️ **Manual Controls**: Supports **Manual Focus (MF)** and provides a two-step **Exposure Value (EV)** adjustment to handle complex lighting conditions.
-*   🎨 **LUT Support**: Comes with several built-in LUT (Look-Up Table) files, allowing you to instantly output stylized, cinematic, or film-like photos.
+*   🎨 **LUT Support**: Comes with several built-in LUT (Look-Up Table) files, allowing you to output stylized, cinematic, or film-like photos instantly.
 *   ⚡ **OpenGL Acceleration**: Utilizes OpenGL for underlying image rendering and processing, significantly improving the speed of photo generation and algorithm execution.
 *   📷 **Pure Image Quality**: Supports forcibly **disabling the Android Camera's built-in noise reduction algorithms**.
 Say goodbye to digital smoothing and capture purer photos with rich, raw details.
 *   🌈 **Chroma Noise Reduction**: Features a dedicated tool to reduce color noise. **Highly recommended to be used in conjunction with the "Disable Built-in Noise Reduction" feature** for the best texture and image quality.